fbpx

 The most common lawsuits over wrongful discharge in violation of public policy involve situations when employees are terminated for reporting illegal conduct that the employer has engaged in.

-Here are some federal and California laws which provide support for employees who want to protect their rights after being fired for whistleblower activities.
+Here are some federal and California laws that provide support for employees who want to protect their rights after being fired for whistleblower activities.
 These include:

 • California’s Fair Employment and Housing Act